gp-repos/DockerCheatSheet/Info/docker.md

 -   `--link`: Add a link to another container.
 -   `--network`: Connect the container to a Docker network.

-These are just a few examples of the many options available with the `docker run` command.
-To see a complete list of options, you can use the `docker run --help` command.

 ### Examples of docker run command

 Here are a few examples of the `docker run` command: